arvindwaiker/algorithms/src/main/java/io/awklabs/datastructures/tree/Readme.md

    2. The right subtree of a node contains only nodes with keys greater than the node’s key.
    3. The left and right subtree each must also be a binary search tree.
    4. There must be no duplicate nodes.

+Heaps

+1. Max Heap : Root is the highest value.
+Child have the lowest value.
+2. Min Heap : Root is the lowest value.
+Child have the highest value.